dwyl/home/README.md

 ***What `if`*** people could live and _work_ in a **`home`** that is _designed from scratch_ for:
-1. community-centered living with
+1. Community-centered living
-(_with private "alone time" spaces_)
+(_with private "alone time" spaces and quiet/respectful housemates_)
 2. Dedicated areas for _both_ in-person and remote collaboration _and_ individual focus work
 3. Minimal distraction; no TV or other _mindless_ distractions.